 It’s such a nice day today.
 It’s sunny and warm and the sky is bright blue.
 I don’t think it will rain at all.
 A day like this reminds me of the first time I went sailing.
 I remember it very clearly.
 It was just as nice of a day.
 I was in a place called Oyster Bay.
 Have you ever heard of it?
 It is a beautiful place to spend a nice afternoon.
 It was my sister who first told me about it and I have gone there every summer since that time.

 It is a pronoun.
 That means it is a professional noun.
 (No, that’s just a joke!)
-As a pronoun, it can be used to represent things that were just mentioned, like this:
+As a pronoun, we use it to represent things that were just mentioned in the conversation, like this:

 - I lost my book.
 Have you seen it?
 Here, it means my book.
 I just mentioned my book, so it represents my book.

 - I was in a place called Oyster Bay.
-Have you ever heard of it? it = Oyster Bay
+Have you ever heard of it? ← it represents Oyster Bay

 - Star Wars is an amazing movie.
-I have seen it many times. it = Star Wars
+I have seen it many times. ← it represents Star Wars

-It can also be used to refer to words like anything, everything, & nothing, like this:
+We use It to refer to words like anything, everything, & nothing, like this:

 - Anything tastes better deep fried, doesn’t it?